rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

-Basically, the whole function is a complete rewrite because the update mechanism is more complex now.
-Let's break it down.
-First, you have passed the `cursor` as argument to the function which will in the next parts of the function help you to determine whether it was an initial query or a query to fetch another page of issues.
-Second, if the `cursor` happens to be `undefined`, the function can return early and return the state object that encapsulates the plain query result.
-It's basically the same as before.
-There is nothing to keep intact in the state object from before, because it is an initial request which happens when the App component mounts or when a user submits another request which should overwrite the old state anyway.
+The function is a complete rewrite, because the update mechanism is more complex now.
+First, you passed the `cursor` as an argument to the function, which will determines whether it was an initial query or a query to fetch another page of issues.
+Second, if the `cursor` is `undefined`, the function can return early with the state object that encapsulates the plain query result, same as before.
+There is nothing to keep intact in the state object from before, because it is an initial request that happens when the App component mounts or when a user submits another request which should overwrite the old state anyway.
 Third, if it is a fetch more query and the cursor is there, the old and new issues from the state and the query result get merged in an updated list of issues.
-In this case, a JavaScript destructuring alias is used to make the naming of both issue lists more obvious.
-Last but not least, the function returns the updated state object.
-Since it is a deeply nested object where you have to update multiple levels of the object, you can make use of the JavaScript spread operator syntax to update each level with the new query result.
-Only the `edges` property deep down in the object should be updated with the merged list of issues in the end.
+In this case, a JavaScript destructuring alias is used to make naming both issue lists more obvious.
+Finally, the function returns the updated state object.
+Since it is a deeply nested object with multiple levels to update, use the  JavaScript spread operator syntax to update each level with a new query result.
+Only the `edges` property should be updated with the merged list of issues.

-Last but not least, you can use the `hasNextPage` property from the `pageInfo` that you have requested in your query to either show a "More" button or not showing it.
-In case there are no more issues in the list the button should disappear.
+Next, use the `hasNextPage` property from the `pageInfo` that you requested to show a "More" button (or not).
+If there are no more issues in the list, the button should disappear.

 {{< highlight javascript "hl_lines=7 9" >}}
 const Repository = ({ repository, onFetchMoreIssues }) => (